 A detailed timeline will help set expectations about how frequently you’ll need to meet, when important conversations will happen, and how much of a time commitment the buying process will be.

-Outline deliverables and action items
+4. Outline deliverables and action items

 Make sure your mutual action plan template also factors in the work your team will be doing.
 This not only helps reinforce the mutual nature of the document, but brings visibility to your reps’ efforts, signaling their commitment to the buyer’s success.

 A classic mistake many reps make is to frame their mutual action plan as a means to sign a contract.
 Stakeholders won’t invest their time and attention if the main purpose is to help your rep close a deal.
-This should never be the final step, as it disconnects the entire document from the buyer’s goals.
-Instead, wrap up your template with a designated space for projected timelines around implementation, onboarding, and delivering ROI.

-Stress the mutual in mutual action plan
+Stress the “mutual” in your mutual action plan

 It’s impossible to use a mutual action plan effectively without active input from the buyer.
-Therefore, your mutual action plan should never be treated like a one-sided laundry list of requirements, but a living, breathing roadmap for both parties to follow.
+Therefore, your plan should never be treated like a one-sided laundry list of requirements, but a living, breathing roadmap for both parties to follow.

 The more your reps treat each mutual action plan like a two-way street, the more successful they will be.

 In a similar vein, mutual action plans are only effective if they frame the buying process in a way that makes sense for their organization’s specific processes, pain points, and goals.
+Each aspect has to reflect your buyer’s goal in order for it to be effective.

 Make it clear that the mutual action plan is a rep’s single source of truth

 Train your teams to use their mutual action plans to document and highlight important parts of every deal.
-For example, if a date is missed by either party, adjust the timeline accordingly so your buyer can see the direct impact of date slip.
+For example, if a date is missed by either party, adjust the timeline accordingly so your buyer can see the direct impact of the date slip.

-An easy way to keep the mutual action plan top-of-mind is to bring it up at the start and close of every call to review with the prospect directly.
+An easy way to keep the plan top-of-mind is to bring it up at the start and close of every call to review with the prospect directly.
 Cover what to expect next, how they’re pacing to goal, what needs to happen before the next call, and the expected outcome of each meeting.

 Operationalize your mutual action plan